-The diagram below is a flow chart of the audio routing from the previous picture of the control panel.
+The diagram below is a flow chart of a routing example.
 Notice that PC-90 receives its input from Cubase VST via the VST_Aux_Send_1L and VST_Aux_Send_1R sources.
 These sources route any audio assigned to that bus into the PC-90.